pingswept/me30-website/content/logistics/syllabus.md

 ### In-class sessions

 Here's how class will work each Tuesday and Thursday.
-1. You show up for class.
+1. You'll show up to class and bring your kit with you.
-2. For the first half of class, one of the instructors (Kristen or Brandon) will explain something about electronics.
+2. For the first half of class, the instructors (Kristen and Brandon) will explain something about electronics.
 3. For the second half of class, we all build electronics.
 The LAs help you and ask you questions to extend your learning, as do Kristen and Brandon.

 ### Asynchronous elements